playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-templates-start-to-source/index.md

 Now let's see it in action!

-<iframe src="pfp-code:./start-to-source-3-context?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe data-frame-title="Start To Source 3 Context - StackBlitz" src="pfp-code:./start-to-source-3-context?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 As a quick note, _I only named these template input variables differently from the context value key to make it clear that you may do so_. `let-personName="personName"` is not only valid, but it also can make the code's intentions clearer to other developers.